Mark as Used (use for items used in the library but not checked out)

 Faculty may borrow up to three items for three calendar days (excluding weekends) at a time.
 The books will be checked out to the faculty member.
 Once those books are returned, more can be checked out.
 One renewal will be available by contacting the assistant medical librarian.

 Students may borrow items that have a yellow "C" sticker on the spine as well as items such as headphones and ear buds.
+The same check out rules apply to the students that we use for the faculty.

 How to check out an item